MuhammadC11/HackPrinceton/README.md

 ##How to run our code

-cd princeton,
+1. cd princeton

-npm i,
+2. npm i

-npm run dev
+3. npm run dev